ChinaKnowledge.de -

 Mushrooms in the region around Suzhou are already mentioned in Wang Ao's 王鏊 Gusuzhi 姑蘇志 from 1506.
 Statements about fungi in other local gazetteers like Yue Dai's 岳岱 Yangshan jiuzhi 陽山舊志, Niu Ruolin's 牛若麟 Wuxia zhi 吳縣志, Chen Renxi's 陳仁錫 Yangshan zhi 陽山志 or Wu Xiuzhi's 吳秀之 Wuxian zhi 吳縣志 influenced Wu Lin's book on Suzhou mushrooms.
 The dates of life of Wu Lin are unknown, but the preface dates from 1683.

-Wu describes the appearance , habitat, seasons, tastes and preparation of mushrooms.
-He also refers to local collectors' experience which is still useful for modern times.
-The book ends with some information on poisonous fungi and the medical treatment in case of intoxication.
+Wu describes the appearance of fungi, their habitat, seasons, tastes, and preparation.
+He also refers to local collectors' experience, which is still useful today.
+The book ends with some information on poisonous fungi and medical treatment in case of intoxication.

 The book is included in the series Zhaodai congshu 昭代叢書, Ciyantang congshu 賜硯堂叢書 and Nongxue congshu 農學叢書.